Toggle menu

 Stockton-on-Tees Borough Council aims to recruit and maintain a sufficient number and range of supported lodgings hosts, to ensure appropriate placement choice for each young person who needs family based supported accommodation.
 This includes proactive marketing and recruitment activity, succession planning and retention of the supported lodgings host workforce.
 In some circumstances a young person may be placed with a connected person who has been assessed and approved as able to offer supported lodgings to that specific young person only.

-As well as events in the community and publicity via the media (combined with fostering marketing activity) bi-monthly information sessions will be held with a specific focus on supported lodgings.
+As well as events in the community and publicity via the media (combined with fostering marketing activity) quarterly information sessions will be held with a specific focus on supported lodgings.
 This will be facilitated by the Marketing and Recruitment Officer, a social worker from the Recruitment and Assessment Team and, where possible, an approved Supported Lodgings host.
 The focus of the session will be to provide enquirers with information about the assessment and approval process, training and the needs of the young people needing a placement.

 We aim for the recruitment of new supported lodgings hosts to follow the most efficient path, and the following sets out the recruitment and assessment pathway.